First, let’s go through the definitions of several important graphics rendering terms that you will encounter frequently in this guide.

 Finally, the HDRP and the URP are still in preview and Unity is hard at work ensuring they will be production-ready very soon.
 Please be aware that not all features have been implemented yet for both pipelines.
 For instance, certain lighting modes that I detail below are not yet fully available for the URP, and XR is not yet properly supported by the HDRP.

 Two Global Illumination systems are available in Unity.
 These can be enabled in Window > Rendering > Lighting Settings.

 (Precomputed) Realtime Global Illumination: This system entirely relies on Enlighten, a third-party lighting middleware.
 During the precomputation in Unity, Enlighten goes through two lengthy stages, among others: Clustering and Light Transport.
 The first one consists in simplifying the scene into a collection of surface patches called clusters, and the second, in calculating the visibility between these clusters.
 This precomputed data is used at runtime to generate the indirect lighting interactively.
-The strength of Enlighten relies the ability to edit the lighting in realtime, as the precomputed data relies on the relation between clusters.
+The strength of Enlighten relies on the ability to edit the lighting in realtime, as the precomputed data relies on the relation between clusters.
 However, like in other traditional lightmapping techniques, editing the static geometries in your scene will trigger a new precomputation.

 Baked Global Illumination: The lighting is baked into textures called lightmaps, and into Light Probes.
 The Baked GI system can use one of the following lightmappers:

 The Progressive Lightmapper can prioritize the computation of the lighting for objects visible to the camera and greatly speed up the iteration on the lighting, at the cost of increasing the overall baking time for the entire scene.
 The Progressive Lightmapper uses the CPU to calculate the indirect lighting using path tracing.
 A new GPU Progressive Lightmapper is currently in development and will radically reduce the baking time for your scenes.